HarpreetKaurr13/Smart_Card_Wealth/README.md

 # Smart_Card_Wealth
-The Credit Card Financial project is designed to analyze, manage, and visualize credit card  transactions and financial data using Excel, MySQL, and Power BI.
+The project is designed to analyze, manage, and visualize credit card  transactions and financial data using Excel, MySQL, and Power BI.
 This project aims to  provide insights into customer spending behavior, transaction trends, credit utilization, and risk  assessment through interactive dashboards and reports.
 It helps financial institutions and businesses monitor credit card transactions, analyze customer spending patterns, detect fraud, and optimize credit utilization strategies.

 # Objectives: